Low-Regret and Low-Complexity Learning for Hierarchical Inference: Setting

 \begin{assumption} The confidence measure value for a Local-ML model's inference is independent and identically distributed across time.
 More specifically, for all $t \in \{1, 2, \dots, T\}$ and $i \in \{1, 2, \dots, |\Phi|\}$,

-\end{assumption} \begin{remark} During the training of deep learning models, it is typically assumed that the data samples are i.i.d. \cite{Shen2021TowardsOG} and drawn from an unknown distribution over $X$.
-In the stochastic setting (Assumption \ref{as:stoch}), we make the same assumption on the arrival process once the model is deployed. \end{remark}
+\end{assumption} \begin{remark} During the training of deep learning models, it is typically assumed that the data samples are drawn i.i.d. from an unknown distribution over $X$ \cite{Shen2021TowardsOG}.
+Under the stochastic setting (Assumption \ref{as:stoch}), we extend this assumption to the inference phase, where samples arrive in an i.i.d.
+The i.i.d. assumption \cite{Beytur2024,hedge-hi} during inference is well-motivated in applications such as image classification or speech recognition systems, where user queries arrive independently. \end{remark}